NORTHERN WARBLERS AND MORE IN

 Digital SLR with matching lens.
 You should have an effective focal length of 600mm or greater, when combining the digital crop factor of your camera with your tele-extenders (1.4x or 2x).
 And auto focus must be maintained when the tele-extender is used.

-Extension tube to make sure you can focus close enough so the bird is big enough in the frame.
+Note: An extension tube may be necessary to make sure you can focus close enough so the bird is big enough in the frame.
 Usually a 12mm extension tube is sufficient – the longer extension tubes can hinder auto-focusing speed.

 Tripod sufficient for your equipment.